ChristianNguyendinh/ChristianNguyendinh.github.io/_posts/2019-04-01-japanese-passive-form.markdown

 `明日の会議に行かれるんですか`- "Are you going to tomorrow's meeting?".
 Lit: "It it that tomorrow's meeting will be went to by you?".
 More polite.

 I think you will need to do a lot of external reading to internalize which scenarios to use this in.

+After some practice, it feels like whenever I use passive in English, either the subject doesn't matter, or the object needs to be emphasised.

 <br />